- Express Tribune Interview Of Dr. Muhammad Khawar Jameel Federal Insurance Ombudsman

 - Federal Insurance Ombudsman’s Role Important in Ensuring Justice: President

 - Seminar Express News Attended by President Dr Arif Alvi

-Newly appointed Federal Insurance Ombudsman Mr. M. Raeesuddin Paracha is a seasoned and highly professional Bureaucrat having served in various key federal and provincial assignments for over 35 years.
-He has a vast and varied experience of working in top administrator positions in the capital having served in various major and important ministries.
-Apart from his administrative expertise, he also has a vast judicial and investigative experience as he remained in Wafaqi Mohtasib as Provincial Chief of Sindh and Balochistan .
+Newly appointed Federal Insurance Ombudsman Dr. Muhammad Khawar Jameel is a highly educated, seasoned and professional Bureaucrat having served in various key federal and provincial assignments for over 36 years.
+He has a vast and varied experience of working in top administrative positions in the capital having served in various major and important ministries and remained Federal Secretary to Government of Pakistan.

-After taking Oath of Office from the Honorable President of Pakistan in a Special Ceremony at Aiwan-e-sadr as Federal Insurance Ombudsman, Mr. M. Raeesuddin Paracha with all his dedication and devotion succeeded to improve the perception of this highly important institution and its recognition amongst general public and specially in the business circle, which leads to provide speedy and free of cost justice at the doorstep of the aggrieved complainants all over the country.
+After taking Oath of Office from the Honorable President of Pakistan in a Special Ceremony at Aiwan-e-sadr as Federal Insurance Ombudsman in December, 2019.
+Dr. Muhammad Khawar Jameel with all his dedication and devotion willing to improve the perception of this highly important institution and its recognition amongst general public and specially in the business circle, which leads to provide speedy and free of cost justice at the doorstep of the aggrieved complainants all over the country.